 It’s a lie, and I don’t feel good telling a lie.

 This seems to be the most popular reason for parents choosing to opt out of telling their kids that Santa is real.
 And while yes, I think it’s a great reason and I don’t condone lying to our kids, it goes a little beyond this for me.
 While I don’t want to lie to my son, I also can’t lie to my son.
-In the same way I can’t lie to my partner and tell him something is real only to know that one day he is going to find out it’s not.
-I can’t do that.
+I also can’t lie to my partner and tell him something is real only to know that one day he is going to find out it’s not.
+I don’t see my son and his potential feelings about finding out he was lied to as less important than my partner’s just because he is two.
 Not only am I not a good liar, I feel fake and slightly mean doing it.
+I also feel like it is insulting to the person I am lying to.
+Just because my son is a child does not mean that I see him as gullible or worthy of a lie.
+I think this is one of those unconscious ways we act out thinking that children are “less than.”
+We see them as gullible and susceptible to falling for it, and we exploit that reality.
 I have done a bit of personal work and gone through programs that focus on honing in on the sensations in the body, authentic communication, and vulnerability.
 Telling someone I feel a deep limbic connection with (my child) a lie goes against everything my body is wanting me to do.
 In my own opinion, one of the biggest reasons so many people are able to tell their children about Santa and feel okay with it, is because we’re disconnected from our bodies in terms of how it feels when we treat our children as less than human beings because they’re children.
 It’s why we have a hard time meeting so many of their wants and needs.
 We have been successfully able to not feel and listen to them when they are crying alone to sleep, telling us they aren’t happy at school, and screaming at us that they don’t want to wear their shoes.
 We can’t feel them so we force them and we’ve sold ourselves the story that it’s our job to coerce little people because we are the big people.
 I don’t believe in, “because I’m the parent and I said so.”
 This doesn’t mean I don’t enforce boundaries, it just means I don’t say no for the sake of saying no. I digress.
 I feel really connected to my son and building trust with him is very important to me.
 Telling him the lie of Santa Claus seems to run the chances of potentially breaking that trust.
 Some kids take it really hard when they find out Santa is not real and I don’t want to chance my son being one of them.
 I also don’t think telling kids that Santa Claus is real is a “white lie” as so many people claim in defense.
 It’s actually a very big lie.
-If SC is a white lie, then what’s a big lie?
+If Santa is a white lie, then what’s a big lie?
 Making our children believe that there is a man that lives in the North Pole with elves who make toys for all the children and one night out of the year he gets on his sleigh with 8 reindeer and goes to every house and down every chimney and leaves you presents is a huge, well thought-out lie if I have ever heard one.

 2.)
 Santa Claus doesn’t want kids to cry.